Virtual Reality technology is playing a bigger role in society than ever before, but what opportunities does it present for the travel industry?

 Only the week before a colleague brought a basic headset into the office for us to try – a jet-black one-size-fits-all pair of goggles that you slot your smartphone into to view VR scenarios, using apps or one of the many VR websites that are cropping up online.
 Though it’s a far-cry from the advanced, heavy bit of kit that was strapped to me on the rollercoaster previously mentioned (with only an elastic strap, Velcro fastener and the strong nose of my heritage to keep it in place), you are struck by just how impressive it is – and affordable!

 As Google Cardboard has previously demonstrated, VR is now easily accessible to anyone with a smartphone, which means it’s available to consumers and, importantly, is at the disposal of marketers.
-As I hurtled through the solar system, dodged asteroids and witnessed the birth of a star whilst strapped to a rollercoaster car I couldn’t help but wonder how virtual reality will change the future of travel (that’s earth travel, not space).
+As I hurtled through the solar system, dodged asteroids and witnessed the birth of a star whilst strapped to a rollercoaster car I couldn’t help but wonder what applications VR technology could have for travel (that’s earth travel, not space).

 Of course, you don’t have to look far to see that the travel industry is already adopting the medium for mainstream purposes – hot on the heels of the natural first-in-line to the VR throne; the gaming industry.